Unboxed-Software/solana-course/content/durable-nonces.md

 # Challenge

-Write a program that creates a durable transaction and saves it to a file, then create a separate program that reads the durable transaction file and send it to the network.
+Write a program that creates a durable transaction and saves it to a file, then create a separate program that reads the durable transaction file and sends it to the network.